-A generation of Canadians are reaching the age where their protection needs are outweighing their knowledge and asking: what is term life insurance, whether getting term insurance is a good idea, how term life insurance works, can they get their money back if they cancel term life insurance, and other such questions.
+A generation of Canadians are reaching the age where their protection needs are outweighing their knowledge and wondering exactly what term life insurance is, whether getting term insurance is a good idea, how term life insurance works, can they get their money back if they cancel term life insurance and other related questions.

 Term life policies are usually offered for periods ranging from 10, 20, or 30 years to specific ages such as age 65.
 Some companies will also allow you to pick-a-term, in which case you can choose your own life insurance coverage period to meet your needs.

-Term life insurance has several benefits over other forms of insurance including permanent insurance or whole life insurance.
+Term life insurance has several benefits over other forms of life insurance including permanent life insurance or whole life insurance.
 Therefore, it is well worth getting for most Canadians.

 The general purpose of term life insurance is to provide financial protection for your family and other dependents.
 It’s best suited for people who want affordable life insurance for a predefined number of years and won’t get that value in other insurance products.
 It is especially beneficial for people who have major life events occurring during their prime earning years such as getting married, having children, and buying a home.